 Select the options below applicable to your version of LANSA to ensure you get the correct instructions for your version.

-In LANSA V14 SP1 the License facility on Windows has been enhanced to allow more control over how separate LANSA environments and applications are licensed, using the concept of a Local and Shared license location.
-You must be at V14 SP1 to avail of the Local and Shared license facilities.
-Further details are available in Applying a LANSA license to V14 SP1 in the quick links below.
+From LANSA V14 SP1 the License facility on Windows has been enhanced to allow more control over how separate LANSA environments and applications are licensed, using the concept of a Local and Shared license location.
+You must be at V14 SP1 or above to avail of the Local and Shared license facilities.
+Further details are available in Applying a LANSA license to V14 SP1 and above in the quick links below.